ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 All of these people contributing, all of these

-north humbling much yes you'll be pleased to know they're
+STEPHANIE JOHNSTONE: Yes you'll be pleased to know they're

-definitely on the way don't.
+definitely on the way.

-recovery means for biodiversity and what it'll be like for him
+and what it'll be like for him to come into work one day and

-hopefully we'll be seeing them here soon.
+and hopefully we'll be seeing them here soon.
 But I think the

 biggest thing is going to be the biodiversity increase that we'll